ansys/pyansys-dev-guide/doc/source/overview/administration.rst

 Each repository is expected to follow this minimum set of standards:

 - Minimum code standards following PEP8.
 See :ref:`best_practices`.
 - CI/CD using GitHub actions or Azure DevOps to enforce coding standards.
-See :ref:`ci_cd`.
 - Publicly hosted documentation detailing API with examples.
 See :ref:`api_documentation`.
 - Unit testing with at least 80% test coverage.
-See :ref:`ci_cd`.
 - Infrastructure in place to deploy the library as a package on `PyPi
   <https://pypi.org/>`_.
 See :ref:`Packaging Style`.
 - Proper license file and author.
 See :ref:`The \`\`setup.py\`\` File` and :ref:`The \`\`LICENSE\`\` File`.